kevin-3006/Individual-Wiki/Lab1/README.md

 ### Build and Flash

-Build the project and flash it to the board, then run PuTTY to view the serial outputs fromt the projects.
+Build the project and flash it to the board, then run PuTTY to view the serial outputs from the projects.

 ## Example Outputs